kronkltd/jiksnu/readme.md

 ## Thanks

-I would like to thank the authors of many great open-source or open-license software, specifications, and services.
-Without which, none of this would be possible.
+I would like to thank the authors of the many great free software, specifications and services from which I have used as libraries, used as guides or reference implementations, or as inspiration.
+Without their spirit of collaboration, none of this would ever have been possible.

 ## License